miladrahimi/singet/README.md

 # SingleFetch

 A simple web proxy that can fetch (or stream) a single URL.
-It is written in Go language and ready to deploy on [Heroku](https://heroku.com).
+It is written in Go language.

 ## How to use